 The Projet d’Appui pour une Gestion Responsable et Intégrée des Sols (PAGRIS) is a four-year project (March 2020 – February 2024) funded by the Embassy of the Kingdom of the Netherlands in Burundi.
 PAGRIS seeks to achieve ecologically sustainable land management in Burundi and will work at three levels: plot, slope, and institutional.
 PAGRIS aims […]

-The Private Seed Sector Development (PSSD) project is a market systems project that aims to double the production and incomes of 108,000 farmer households in Burundi.
+The Private Seed Sector Development (PSSD) project is a market systems project that aims to increase the production and incomes of 178,000 farmer households in Burundi.
 The project works with private and public sector partners to promote the development of a private sector-led seed industry that is able to provide farmers with sustainable access to […]